OWASP/www-project-api-security/index.md

 * **API1:2019 Broken Object Level Authorization**

   APIs tend to expose endpoints that handle object identifiers, creating a wide attack surface Level Access Control issue.
-Object-level authorization checks should be considered in every function that accesses a data source using input from the user.
+Object level authorization checks should be considered in every function that accesses a data source using an input from the user.
-* **API2:2019 Broken Authentication**
+* **API2:2019 Broken User Authentication**

   Authentication mechanisms are often implemented incorrectly, allowing attackers to compromise authentication tokens or to exploit implementation